 10. Improve diversity and inclusion in the workplace.

 Employees are much more likely to feel engaged in a workplace that embraces diverse perspectives and worldviews.
-However, recent diversity, equity, and inclusion (DEI) efforts at U.S. organizations have received a C rating on average from employees.
+However, more and more companies are rolling back their programs in light of the current administration and political climate.

 To create a company culture that promotes belonging, rewards innovation, and inspires creativity, look for ways to invest in more DEI initiatives.
 For instance: